seznam/ProPsy/README.md

 - clientverifyca: Path to CA that will be used to verify incoming requests for valid clients
 - servercert: Path to CERT file that will be used for the gRPC server
 - serverkey: Path to KEY file that will be used for the gRPC server (note that all the 3 TLS options need to be set to allow any form of TLS!)
-- cluster: multiple pairs of `<path to kubeconfig>:<cluster name>`.
+- configcluster: multiple pairs of `<path to kubeconfig>:<cluster name>` to gather PPS from.
 Please note, that at least one cluster name should match the zone as it will be considered as `local zone` for preferred traffic weights.
+- endpointcluster: multiple pairs of `<path to kubeconfig>:<cluster name>` to gather endpoints from.
+This should match PPS and `local zone` for preferred traffic

 Now you need to actually start your Envoy instance.
 There is, however, one requirement: the discovery cluster must be called `xds_cluster` as it is what the ProPsy distributes as upstream discovery cluster for endpoints.